-Despite the newer creatine products to have hit the market as of late, monohydrate remains the most used from of creatine (400 million in annual sales in the US alone).
+Despite the newer creatine products to have hit the market as of late, monohydrate remains the most used form of creatine (400 million in annual sales in the US alone).

 Micronized Creatine is essentially creatine monohydrate, but with much smaller molecules (this creatine has been micronized, which means its molecules have been cut up or divided).
 This dividing or cutting reduced the surface area of the creatine, making it easier to absorb and lessening any potential stomach discomfort.

 It also reduces the unwanted bloating effect - one of monohydrates drawbacks.
 It is also thought to be purer to monohydrate and more effective as a result (it goes through more processes).

 As mentioned earlier, for creatine to be effective is first has to bond with a phosphate group to become creatine phosphate.
 It would then follow that taking a creatine phosphate supplement would giver better results than the monohydrate form, right?
 Probably not: the reality is, creatine phosphate has only 62.3% creatine per molecule as opposed to monohydrate, which has 88%.
 As well, creatine phosphate has never been shown to be more effective than monohydrate, and it is more expensive to buy.

 This is essentially regular creatine bonded with special molecules to increase absorption.
 This type of creatine mixes extremely well but has only 400 milligrams of active creatine per gram.
 Also, it is very expensive.
 However, it does cause less stomach discomfort in those susceptible.

 Creatine Ethyl Ester